-Life insurance is a solution — if you’re insurable.
+Life insurance is one solution.
 The cost is low if you’re healthy because death is unlikely during your working years.

 The life insurance you already have (if any) is likely too little to fulfill your family’s needs.
-You may be able to add a rider to your current coverage.
+You may be able to add a rider to your current coverage, adding a spouse isn’t difficult.
 If not, you can buy a new insurance policy.

 If you have term life insurance (say term 10 or term 20), rates increase sharply at each renewal.
 You may be able to save money by getting new insurance with increased coverage to replace what you already have.
 But don’t cancel any existing insurance until you have new protection in place.